Firionus/FastRunningMedian.jl/README.md

 ## Stateful API

-FastRunningMedian provides a stateful API that can be used for streaming data, e. g. to reduce RAM consumption, or build your own high-level API.
+The stateful API can be used for streaming data, e. g. to reduce RAM consumption, or building your own high-level API.

 <a id='FastRunningMedian.MedianFilter' href='#FastRunningMedian.MedianFilter'>#</a>
 **`FastRunningMedian.MedianFilter`** &mdash; *Type*.